OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 Finally when Excel calls your custom function, you need to push the operation into the batch array.
 The following code shows how to add a new operation from a custom function.
 It creates a new batch entry, creates a new promise to resolve or reject the operation, and pushes the entry into the batch array.

 This code also checks to see if a batch is scheduled.
-In this case each batch is scheduled to run every 100ms.
+In this example, each batch is scheduled to run every 100ms.
 You can adjust this value as needed.
-Higher values will result in bigger batches being sent to the remote service, and a longer wait time for the user to see results.
-Lower values will tend to send more batches to the remote service, but with a quick response time for users.
+Higher values result in bigger batches being sent to the remote service, and a longer wait time for the user to see results.
+Lower values tend to send more batches to the remote service, but with a quick response time for users.

 ### Add the _pushOperation function to functions.ts